-Students begin the application process to the athletic training program during the fall semester of the freshman year.
-The applicaiton process starts with four components:
+Students begin the application process to the athletic training program during the fall semester each year.
+The process starts with three components:

-1. 30 observation hours - These hours are completed on the Loras campus with the four athletic training staff.
+30 observation hours - These hours are completed on the Loras campus with the four athletic training staff.
 The purpose of these hours is for the students to be exposed to the students and staff that are a part of the program.
 This will allow the prospective student to observe what life as an athletic training student will be like.
 20 hours must be completed by the end of February.
 The remaining 10 hours must be finished by the end of the academic year.
-The student is evaluated during the observation hours on their interest and interactions.
+The student is evaluated during the observation hours on their professionalism, interest and interactions with the staff.

-3. Interview - An interview with the athletic training selection committee is completed at the end of February.
-The selection committee is made up of the program director, at least 3 staff athletic trainers associated with the program and three current athletic training students.
+Interview - An interview with the athletic training selection committee is completed at the end of February.
+The selection committee is made up of the program director, staff athletic trainers associated with the program and three current athletic training students.
 The students performance during the interview is evaluated.

 Upon acceptance, a student must provide the following: